Bank of Korea stands pat for second straight time, as expected

-SEOUL : South Korea's central bank on Tuesday held interest rates steady for a second consecutive meeting, as expected, faced with conflicting risks from still high inflation, a slowing economy and heightened financial uncertainty.
+SEOUL : South Korea's central bank on Tuesday held interest rates steady for a second consecutive meeting, as expected, saying inflation remained the prime policy target even as economic growth would likely miss its projection.

 The Bank of Korea said its seven-member monetary policy board voted to keep the base rate unchanged at 3.50 per cent, as it did on Feb.
 23.